- Media Centre

-The AVA believes that all horses should be vaccinated against the Hendra virus.
+The AVA believes that vaccination of horses provides the best protection against the Hendra virus.

 With a family pet testing positive to Hendra virus for the first time, 2011 continues to be an extraordinary year for Hendra virus cases.
 It's not known how the dog became infected, but it was most likely through close contact with one of the infected horses on the property.